strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/migration-guide-4.1.8+-to-4.1.10.md

 ## Installing database migration script (optional)

-This step is only needed if you have files in your database that have the mime-type set to `null` (see GitHub issue [#12761](https://github.com/strapi/strapi/issues/12761)).
+This step is only required if some files in your database have their MIME type set to `null` (see GitHub issue [#12761](https://github.com/strapi/strapi/issues/12761)).

 Based on the file names, the migration script will set the correct mime-type of each file in the database that currently don't have a mime-type.
 The script will automatically be executed by Strapi, only once, at the next launch of Strapi.